-Your Yonkers dentist open on Saturday can provide you with dental bone graft surgery when you need it.
+Your dentist can provide you with dental bone graft surgery when you need it.
 A bone graft for dental implant is becoming increasingly common as it reduces dental implant complications.
 Our dental center in Yonkers is open on Sunday.
 That makes it easy for you to undergo a bone graft if you have a busy schedule.
-Both dental bone graft recovery time and dental bone graft pain are reduced thanks to the latest technology and the experience of the dentist in Yonkers.
+Both dental bone graft recovery time and dental bone graft pain are reduced thanks to the latest technology and the experience of our dentists.

 Don’t be intimidated by the term: bone grafting.
-It sounds more complicated than it is, and in fact, it’s a common procedure for your highly-trained team of dentists open on Saturday.
+It sounds more complicated than it is, and in fact, it’s a common procedure for your highly-trained team of dentists.
 Dental bone graft surgery is done to restore your bone.
 Bone loss can result from tooth loss, gum disease or trauma.

 It’s All for the Cause

 Dental bone graft surgery makes beautiful dental work and tooth replacements possible.
-And you’re fortunate that your Yonkers dentist open Saturday is both a generalist and a cosmetic dentist.
+And you’re fortunate that your dentist is both a generalist and a cosmetic dentist.
 You get the best oral health treatments while preserving your smile at the same time.

 Your underlying bones support your face.
 As you age, your jawbone begins to atrophy from lack of use and doesn’t support your teeth as well it used to.
 When you lose a tooth, it doesn’t matter so much why your tooth came out as what space it left.
 When the conditions in your mouth get worse, and the deteriorating begins, you have to maintain the structural integrity of your face.

 It’s actually quite common to show up at your dentist’s office for a consultation, only to be told that you need dental bone graft surgery.
 Regardless how bad it sounds, bone grafting in your oral cavity has become a routine procedure that’s as predictable as it is painless.